Doctoral Program

 Scholastic Requirements

+Curricular requirements are listed in the UA Graduate Catalog.
 A student must maintain a cumulative grade point average of at least 3.00 on a 4.00 scale for graduate courses undertaken following admission to the doctoral program.
 A doctoral student whose grade point average falls below 3.00 at any time after 12 semester hours have been completed will be placed on academic warning by the Graduate School and the College of Communication and Information Sciences.

 A student on academic warning will not be permitted to apply for admission to candidacy and may not hold an assistantship.
-A student who earns a grade below “B” in more than two courses or who remains on academic warning after completing nine semester hours subsequent to being placed on academic warning is subject to removal from the program at the discretion of the college’s associate dean for graduate
+A student who earns a grade below “B” in more than two courses or who remains on academic warning after completing nine semester hours subsequent to being placed on academic warning is subject to removal from the program at the discretion of the college’s associate dean for graduate studies.

 Students who are dropped from the program may petition the college for readmission.
 The college may in turn make a request to the dean of the university Graduate School for approval of the student’s readmission.

-Whereas one of the purposes of the preliminary examination is to determine the student’s research competence to begin work on a dissertation, the examination should be completed at least nine months before the degree is to be awarded.
+Whereas one of the purposes of the comprehensive examination is to determine the student’s research competence to begin work on a dissertation, the examination should be completed at least nine months before the degree is to be awarded.
 A student may take the examination only twice.
 Failing the examination twice results in dismissal from the degree program and the Graduate School.

 The student must demonstrate, through written and oral components, a capacity to understand, synthesize, and apply theory and research techniques in communication and information sciences, as well as demonstrate knowledge of the pertinent literature, issues, and recent advances in the student’s concentration or focused area of study and cognate area of study.
 In other words, the examination must cover the student’s (1) theory core, (2) research methodology core, (3) concentration or focused area of study, and (4) cognate area.

-Preliminary exam questions may be answered exclusively in a controlled “in-house” format in the College, exclusively as a “take-home” format, or some combination of both “in-house” and “take-home” formats depending on the examination committee’s decision about the best way to examine a particular student.
+Comprehensive exam questions may be answered exclusively in a controlled “in-house” format in the College, exclusively as a “take-home” format, or some combination of both “in-house” and “take-home” formats depending on the examination committee’s decision about the best way to examine a particular student.
 The oral component of the exam must be scheduled as quickly as possible following the written component.
 Oral components are determined by the examination committee, and examples include, but are not limited to, a formal defense by the student of each examination question, an academic discussion about theory and methods between the student and examination committee, or an academic conference-style presentation which includes a question and answer session.

-Preliminary examination questions that are assigned as “in-house” are closed book—meaning students must answer those questions on campus without reference material or internet access.
+Comprehensive examination questions that are assigned as “in-house” are closed book—meaning students must answer those questions on campus without reference material or internet access.
 No individual “in-house” examination question can exceed 4 hours, and the total time assigned for “in-house” examination questions cannot exceed 16 hours.

-Preliminary examination questions that are assigned as “take-home” are open book—meaning students may answer those questions from any location and may use any available reference materials.
+Comprehensive examination questions that are assigned as “take-home” are open book—meaning students may answer those questions from any location and may use any available reference materials.
 No individual “take-home” examination question can exceed 5 days, and the total time assigned for all “take-home” examination questions cannot exceed 21 days.

-Upon completion of the preliminary exam, the examination committee will convene to determine whether the student has passed, must perform additional work to demonstrate understanding of competency, or has failed the examination.
+Upon completion of the comprehensive exam, the examination committee will convene to determine whether the student has passed, must perform additional work to demonstrate understanding of competency, or has failed the examination.
 All questions must be passed in order to pass the examination.

 In the case of a clear failure, the re-examination must take place after six months and before twelve months have elapsed.
-Each question on the preliminary exam may be taken only twice, and the examining committee may only rule either pass or fail on the second examination.
+Each question on the comprehensive exam may be taken only twice, and the examining committee may only rule either pass or fail on the second examination.

 Residency Requirement